-1 You may choose a lesser number of days, but you may not exceed forty-five (45) days.
+&lt;sup>1 You may choose a lesser number of days, but you may not exceed forty-five (45) days.

-2 This paragraph along with the preceding paragraph are added (and permitted) due to the amendments in the Code of Federal Regulations resulting from the Virginia Tech shootings in 2007.
+&lt;sup>2 This paragraph along with the preceding paragraph are added (and permitted) due to the amendments in the Code of Federal Regulations resulting from the Virginia Tech shootings in 2007.
 The paragraph can also apply to the release of PII to state health officials during outbreaks of communicable diseases.
 This would apply, for example, to immunization records to determine which students need to be removed from the school.
 (See Policy 4.34).

-3 The requirements for conducting a hearing are addressed in 34 CFR § 99.22.
+&lt;sup>3 The requirements for conducting a hearing are addressed in 34 CFR § 99.22.
 The district's obligations regarding the results of the hearing are covered in 34 CFR § 99.21.
 Both are available by calling the ASBA office and requesting a copy.

-4 The 12/2/11 DOE Rules now provide districts with the option of greater specificity in choosing to whom it will release DI.
+&lt;sup>4 The 12/2/11 DOE Rules now provide districts with the option of greater specificity in choosing to whom it will release DI.
 ASBA has not amended the model policy to include this expanded option because we feel it can result in unintentional restrictions for desired release of DI.
 The following is the language from 34 CFR § 99.37 governing this option:

-In its public notice to parents and eligible students in attendance, ... an educational agency or institution may specify that disclosure of directory information will be limited to specific parties, for specific purposes, or both.
+parties, for specific purposes, or both.
 When an educational agency or institution specifies that disclosure of directory information will be limited to specific parties, for specific purposes, or both, the educational agency or institution must limit its directory information disclosures to those specified in its public notice.